Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Will my home warranty replace a broken appliance with an energy-efficient model?

 Not necessarily.
 Most providers replace failed equipment with a functional equivalent of similar capacity and type.
-Since most new appliances now meet energy efficiency standards, your replacement may happen to be energy-efficient, but the warranty company is not obligated to provide a green upgrade.
-Some companies like 2-10 Home Buyers Warranty offer appliance discount programs that can help offset the cost of choosing an efficient replacement.
+Home Warranty of America's GreenPlus add-on is the notable exception, contractually requiring Energy Star certified replacements on covered dishwashers, refrigerators, washing machines, water heaters, and furnaces.
+Other companies like 2-10 Home Buyers Warranty offer appliance discount programs that help offset the cost of choosing an efficient replacement.

 Are tankless water heaters covered under home warranties?